zbalkan/crypto_inventory/README.md

 ### Interactive testing

-I used [Bruno](https://www.usebruno.com/) instead of Poastman for the sake of Git usage and simplicity.
+I used [Bruno](https://www.usebruno.com/) instead of Postman for the sake of Git usage and simplicity.
 It allowed me to use Git with the collection as well.
 Just select the `bruno` folder and start testing.

 ## License